 - 2. Expose the samples using Mask-2 (gate oxide mask).
 Remember to align this layer to the alignment marks already transferred to the samples in the previous lithography.
 Align the alignment marks on this mask to the alignment marks on the substrate. - 3.
 Develop the samples for the appropriate time.
 Inspect the alignment before you proceed to the next step.
 In case the alignment is bad, repeat the lithography. - 4.
+Perform an O2 plasma descum. - 5.
 Etch down the oxide in buffered HF until you reach the substrate in the gate region.
-Make sure that all oxide is removed by performing a 20% over-etch and check your test wafer. - 5.
-The gate oxide to be grown next must be kept free from impurities so perform a Piranha clean on the samples.
-Also clean the boats and push rods with HF. - 6.
+Make sure that all oxide is removed by performing a 20% over-etch and check your test wafer. - The gate oxide to be grown next must be kept free from impurities so perform a Piranha clean on the samples, followed by a 15 second 50:1 DI H2O:HF dip and a 1 minute rinse in DI H2O. - 7.
 Grow dry oxide of thickness 400 Å to 500 Å. Include test samples to measure the oxide thickness that you grow.